What do I do in an hypo?

 If it is a mild hypoglycemia, the so-called rule of 15 should be applied.
 This is: administer 15 grams of fast-absorbing carbohydrates and wait for 15 minutes while resting.

-Once 15 minutes have passed, you should measuring blood glucose level; in order to see if it has normalized.
+Once 15 minutes have passed, you should measure the blood glucose level in order to see if it has normalized.
 If hypoglycemia has not been corrected, another 15 grams of fast-absorbing carbs should be administered.

-15G OF FAST-CARBOHYDRATES COULD BE: 1 sachet of fast-absorption glucose , 2 or 3 sugars sachets, one glass (*) of sugary soda (‘zero’ or diet sodas don’t work), 1 glass (*) of fruit juice, etc.
+15G OF FAST-CARBOHYDRATES COULD BE: 1 package of fast absorption glucose , 2 or 3 sugars packets, one glass (*) of sugary soda (‘zero’ or diet sodas don’t work), 1 glass (*) of fruit juice, etc.

 (*) Standard glass-measurements vary by country; we refer to about 125-175ml (4-6oz).